jekyll/jekyll/docs/_docs/front-matter.md

 {: .note .warning}
 **UTF-8 Character Encoding Warning**{:.title}<br>
-If you use UTF-8 encoding, make sure that no <code>BOM</code> header characters exist in your files or very, very bad things will happen to Jekyll.
+If you use UTF-8 encoding, make sure that no `BOM` header characters exist in your files or very, very bad things will happen to Jekyll.
 This is especially relevant if you’re running [Jekyll on Windows]({{ '/docs/installation/windows/' | relative_url }}).